 Mount Kenya’s forests suffered considerably in the 20th century when large areas were cleared to provide timber and land for a rapidly growing population.
 At the turn of the 21st century, a detailed aerial survey, carried out by the United Nations Environmental Programme and Kenya Wildlife Service found extensive destruction of the mountain ecosystem.
 The effects of this are being felt with a decreasing amount of annual rainfall leading to reduced water levels in the rivers flowing from the mountain.
 Many of the rivers on the north side of the mountain have become seasonal.
 MKT is working hard to restore the forest, and in 2018, CHASE Africa funding supported the planting of 22,000 indigenous trees through its community group planting projects.

 Many schools around Mount Kenya have a programme that feeds all the children in the school.
 The cooking is done with firewood which is bought and which has often been illegally cut in the National Park.
 Many of these rural schools have up to 10 acres of land, and since 2016, CHASE Africa has funded the planting of 19,600 trees at 31 schools.
 These woodlots act as an excellent learning resource, help to improve biodiversity around the school, and after several years of growth, can be used as a sustainable source of fuel, helping to reducing pressure on the forests in the National Park, and enabling the schools to save money and sometimes bring in an income from the sale of wood.
 The most popular species to grow is Casuarina equisetifolia, which coppices well, produces excellent firewood and is nitrogen fixing, which helps benefit vegetables grown between the trees.

 Mobile Health Clinics

-- family planning services including high quality information and a range of methods
+- Family planning services including high quality information and a range of methods

-- HIV testing
+- HIV testing and counselling

 102,700 trees planted